 Below-given are the common difference between Dearness Allowance and House Rent Allowance:

-It is then added to basic salary with components such as House Rent Allowance (HRA) to make the complete the total salary of employees in the government sector.
+- It is then added to basic salary with components such as House Rent Allowance (HRA) to make up for the total salary of employees in the government sector.

 Types of Dearness Allowances